Skip to main content

 Performance notes

-• The SDK is mostly idle until triggered.
+• SDK runtime is mostly idle until user triggers the flow.

 • Network call is performed only during report submission.